MarieSerroyen/FSHN-repositories/README.md

 # FSHN-repositories
-This a global repository which contains all other repositories for the FSHN project.
+This is a global repository which contains all other repositories for the FSHN project.

 ## FSHN interface
 https://github.com/NickBevers/fshn-interface